igorhajduk35/task-manager/DEVLOG.md

 - Basic Auth with Postman
 - How to write python tests and use different asserts.
 - Better understanding on why are we using tests

+# 17.08.2026

+## Done
+- Added more tests
+- Added .env file to protect secret_key and other vulnerable information
+- installed JWT, drf_spectacular

+## Learned
+- How to hide vulnerable information using dotenv